mictaege/arete-gradle/README.md

 Gradle reporting plugin for the [Arete](https://github.com/mictaege/arete) JUnit5 testing framework.

-> Note that this gradle plugin is currently work in progress and under heavy development.
-> So if you are using this plugin you may face unexpected behavior and bugs.
-> Also significant changes in the future are very likely.

 ## Usage

 Add the `arete-gradle` plugin to your `build.gradle` file using the `buildscript` section.